sw360/sw360portal/README.md

 * frontend: for portlets, themes and layouts, the liferay part.
 * backend: for the thrift based services.
-* libraries for general stuff that is reused among the above, for example, couchdb access.
+* libraries: for general stuff that is reused among the above, for example, couchdb access.
-* importers for provisioning tasks.
+* importers: for provisioning tasks.
-* scripts for deploying either inside the vagrant or on your development machine.
+* scripts: for deploying either inside the vagrant or on your development machine.

 ### Required software

 * Java 1.8.X
 * CouchDB, at least 1.5
-* Liferay Portal CE 6.2 GA4
+* Liferay Portal CE 6.2 GA5
 * Apache Tomcat 8.0.X

 In order to build you will need: